bootstrap-vue/bootstrap-vue/docs/components/form-select/README.md

 # Form Select

-> Custom `<select>` menus need only a custom class, .custom-select to trigger the custom styles.
+> Bootstrap custom `<select>` using custom styles.
+Provide options based on an array, array of objects. or an object.

 ### Options
 `options` can be an array or a key-value object.
 Available fields: